websocket-rails/websocket-rails/README.md

 end
 ````

-The Websocket::BaseController class provides methods for working with the WebSocket connection.
+The WebsocketRails::BaseController class provides methods for working with the WebSocket connection.
 Make sure you extend this class for controllers that you are using.
 The two most important methods are `send_message` and `broadcast_message`.
 The `send_message` method sends a message to the client that initiated this event, the `broadcast_message` method broadcasts messages to all connected clients.
 Both methods take two arguments, the event name to trigger on the client, and the message that accompanies it.

 ````ruby
 new_message = {:message => 'this is a message'}